awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 `organizations:ListOrganizationsUnitsForParent` \(console only\)
 `organizations:ListRoots` \(console only\)<a name="view_details_ou"></a>

-**To view details of an OU \(Console\)**
+**To view details of an OU \(console\)**

 When signed in to the organization's master account in the [AWS Organizations console](https://console.aws.amazon.com/organizations/), you can view details of the OUs in your organization\.

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. On the **Organize accounts** tab, navigate to the OU that you want to examine\.
-If the OU that you want is a child of another OU, then choose each OU in the hierarchy to find the one you're looking for\.
+If the OU that you want is a child of another OU, choose each OU in the hierarchy to find the one you're looking for\.

 1. Select the check box for the OU\.

-   The details pane on the right side of the page shows information about the OU\.
+   The Details pane on the right side of the page shows information about the OU\.

 **To view details of an OU \(AWS CLI, AWS API\)**
-You can use the following commands to view details of an OU:
+You can use one of the following commands to view details of an OU:
 + AWS CLI: [aws organizations describe\-organizational\-unit](http://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organizational-unit.html)
 + AWS API: [DescribeOrganizationalUnit](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DescribeOrganizationalUnit.html)